 The dusky grouse is very similar to the sooty grouse.
 Along with the sooty grouse, the dusky grouse were once thought to be just one species, the blue grouse, a name which is no longer used to describe them.

 The dusky grouse is a dark bird with an air sac that is purplish.
-They can be identified by a yellowish-red wattle over the eye.
-Females are lighter in color than males with white marks on their underparts.
+A yellowish-red wattle over the eye can identify them.
+Females are lighter in color than males, with white marks on their underparts.

-They are hardy birds and can adapt well to the cold temperatures.
-One adaptation is their plumage becomes white in winter to help them keep safe from predators while another is that their feet are covered in feathers.
-In the other seasons, that male is reddish-brown with a red comb, although their feet and wings are white.
+They are hardy birds and can adapt well to cold temperatures.
+One adaptation is their plumage becomes white in winter to help them keep safe from predators, while another is that their feet are covered in feathers.
+In the other seasons, males are reddish-brown with a red comb, although their feet and wings are white.

 They make a koc-koc-koc sound and lay between 5-17 eggs in hollows lined with leaves and grass.
 One interesting thing to note about the willow ptarmigan is that the male looks after the young more than any other grouse or ptarmigan.

-The rock ptarmigan grows up to 14 inches long and is similar in look to the willow ptarmigan although they are less red and more gray and have a dark line between the eye and the bill.
-As with the willow ptarmigan their feathers turn white in winter.
+The rock ptarmigan grows up to 14 inches long and looks like the willow ptarmigan, although they are less red and grayer and have a dark line between the eye and the bill.
+As with the willow ptarmigan, their feathers turn white in winter.

-They make a chuckling sound and can be found on mountain slopes from Alaska down to the Rocky Mountains and New Mexico.
-They nest in hollows in the ground lined with grass and lay between 4 to 15 eggs which are spotted brown.
+They make a chuckling sound and can be found on mountain slopes from Alaska to the Rocky Mountains and New Mexico.
+They nest in hollows in the ground lined with grass and lay between 4 to 15 eggs, spotted brown.

-The ruffed grouse can be found around deciduous and conifer forests in the Rocky Mountains and the Appalachians and other areas.
+The ruffed grouse can be found around deciduous and conifer forests in the Rocky Mountains and the Appalachians, and other areas.
 They grow up to 19 inches long and have two color phases.
-The red phase gives the birds a reddish-brown upper with brown bars below with a banded rust and black tail.
-In the gray phase the rufous turns to gray.
+The red phase gives the birds a reddish-brown upper with brown bars below with banded rust and black tail.
+In the gray phase, the rufous turns to gray.

 The sage grouse is a large gamebird measuring between 22 and 30 inches.
 They are the largest of the grouse.
-The male has a buff and black upper with black arks on the belly, throat and breast although most of the breast is whitish.
-When in display they puff their chest and to yellow air sacs can be seen poking out of the white breast.
-Females are smaller and less colorful, with a black belly.
-Both have a long spiked tail.
+The male has buff and black upper with black marks on the belly, throat, and breast, although most of the breast is whitish.
+When they display, they puff their chest, and yellow air sacs can be seen poking out of the white breast.
+Females are smaller and less colorful, with a black belly, and have a long spiked tail.

 Unfortunately, the Gunnison-sage grouse is threatened, with numbers of only a few thousand.
 They can be found in eastern Utah and western Colorado.

 The greater prairie-chicken was once abundant in North America but is now quite rare.
 They can be found from North Dakota down to Texas on open plains, prairies, and grasslands.
-They can be identified by heavy brown bars, extended crest, and orange neck sacs, although in Texas they have red neck sacs.
-They have a square, black tail with a length up to 18 inches.
+They can be identified by heavy brown bars, extended crest, and orange neck sacs, although they have red neck sacs in Texas.
+They have a square, black tail with a length of up to 18 inches.

 The lesser prairie-chicken does not have such a wide range as the greater prairie-chicken and can be found around Northern Texas and surrounding states.

 The sharp-tailed grouse is a large gamebird and grows up to 20 inches long.
-Males can be identified by a violent patch on their neck, but apart from this patch of color they are quite dully colored.
+A violet patch can identify males on their neck, but apart from this patch of color, they are quite dully colored.
 The sharp-tailed grouse is brown and buff.
 Their tail is, as the name suggests, contoured to a sharp point.

-The wild turkey is one of the most well-known gamebirds not only in North America but also worldwide as they can be found on tables at Christmas.
-They are large, measuring up to 48 inches long and make a gobbling noise.
+The wild turkey is one of the most well-known gamebirds in North America and worldwide as they can be found on tables at Christmas.
+They are large, measuring up to 48 inches long, and make a gobbling noise.

 They have a blue and red head, black plumage, and a large fanned tail.
-They can be found in the wild in woodland clearings and scrub, preferring deciduous trees that allow dense cover.
-They lay between 8 and 15 eggs which are gray with speckles.
+In the wild, they can be found in woodland clearings and scrub, preferring deciduous trees that allow dense cover.
+They lay between 8 and 15 eggs, which are gray with speckles.